All Episodes

 That was Donald Trump speaking out.

-So this all started last week, seemed almost coordinated as it came out one right after the other.
+Seemed almost coordinated as it came out one right after the other.

-First it was what, Paul Ryan, then it's Lindsey Graham, then it's Jeb Bush.
+First, it was, what, Paul Ryan, then it's Lindsey Graham, then it's Jeb Bush.

 How are you?